geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-10-20/meeting-transcript.md

 Can you hear me?
 Yes.

 ##### **Sieds Lykles** [[00:53:26](https://www.youtube.com/watch?v=rt8wGfaM1y8&t=3206)]
 Okay.
 Sorry.
 Yeah.
-I mean, things I've been working on are, like, the cat range splitting and also getting the... moving the reduced collapse to the big graph.
-And then...
+I mean, things I've been working on are, like, the cat range splitting and also getting the.. moving the reduced collapse to the big graph.
+And then..
 Ideally, like, also replace reduced collapse with, like, a loop splitting approach,

 ##### **Geohot** [[00:53:56](https://www.youtube.com/watch?v=rt8wGfaM1y8&t=3236)]
 which would be very generic.
 But, yeah, I don't know.
-The cat...
+The cat..

 ##### **Sieds Lykles** [[00:54:08](https://www.youtube.com/watch?v=rt8wGfaM1y8&t=3248)]
-I mean, we were just talking...
-I was talking to George about...
-Also, sort of the algebra of...
+I mean, we were just talking..
+I was talking to George about..
+Also, sort of the algebra of..
 Like, when we do an upcast or, you know, reshape, whatever, you change your ranges multiplicatively.
 So you split them into factors.
 And then the thing that we don't really do at Diningrad is additive loop splitting.

 ##### **Geohot** [[00:54:39](https://www.youtube.com/watch?v=rt8wGfaM1y8&t=3279)]
 So, for example, we have, like, that too.

 ##### **Sieds Lykles** [[00:54:51](https://www.youtube.com/watch?v=rt8wGfaM1y8&t=3291)]
 But we don't have the option to start off part of the range.
-So that's...
+So that's..
 One half of the range is a multiple of, like, 32.
 Or multiple of 2.

 ##### **Geohot** [[00:55:08](https://www.youtube.com/watch?v=rt8wGfaM1y8&t=3308)]
-And then...
+And then..
 And then you have, like, the tail end of the range.

 ##### **Sieds Lykles** [[00:55:18](https://www.youtube.com/watch?v=rt8wGfaM1y8&t=3318)]
 So, yeah.
 Playing a little bit around with that.
 And the main trick is getting it to render.
 And also to get the GPU DIMM assigned correctly to that.
 When you do that.
 Because GPU DIMM is a little bit tricky.

 ##### **Geohot** [[00:55:39](https://www.youtube.com/watch?v=rt8wGfaM1y8&t=3339)]
-So, I mean...
+So, I mean..
 So, I have an implementation of cat splitting, but it only works on CPU.

 ##### **Geohot** [[00:55:47](https://www.youtube.com/watch?v=rt8wGfaM1y8&t=3347)]
 I can help you with the GPU DIMM thing.
 If you just get it merged for CPU.
-Just, like, only enable that pass on things that don't have...
-Like...
-Like...
+Just, like, only enable that pass on things that don't have..
+Like..
+Like..
 If ops local is off.
 It's kind of related to the stuff I'm doing.
-I mean, GPU DIMMs will not scale to, like...
-Like, GPU DIMMs is not...
+I mean, GPU DIMMs will not scale to, like..
+Like, GPU DIMMs is not..

 ##### **Geohot** [[00:56:12](https://www.youtube.com/watch?v=rt8wGfaM1y8&t=3372)]
 That needs to be upgraded a lot.
 Yeah.
 Like, right now, it's just a bunch of hacks.

 ##### **Sieds Lykles** [[00:56:22](https://www.youtube.com/watch?v=rt8wGfaM1y8&t=3382)]
-I mean, GPUs...
-You can also...
+I mean, GPUs..
+You can also..
 We can also make, like, triangular cuts.
 So, with GPU DIMMs, I mean, they have to be rectangular.
 All the cuts you do.
-With...
+With..

 ##### **Geohot** [[00:56:39](https://www.youtube.com/watch?v=rt8wGfaM1y8&t=3399)]
 Yeah.

 ##### **Sieds Lykles** [[00:56:41](https://www.youtube.com/watch?v=rt8wGfaM1y8&t=3401)]
-On CPU, you can...
+On CPU, you can..
 I don't know.
 Especially with something like A-range folding.
-I wouldn't do...
-I wouldn't do any...
+I wouldn't do..
+I wouldn't do any..

 ##### **Geohot** [[00:56:50](https://www.youtube.com/watch?v=rt8wGfaM1y8&t=3410)]
 I would not do any triangular stuff.

 ##### **Sieds Lykles** [[00:56:56](https://www.youtube.com/watch?v=rt8wGfaM1y8&t=3416)]
 I mean, yeah.
 I might do them in the A-range folding.
 And only keep it if it folds.
-So, you don't really have...
+So, you don't really have..
 You know.
 If you don't have any triangular cuts.
-But...
+But..

 ##### **Geohot** [[00:57:06](https://www.youtube.com/watch?v=rt8wGfaM1y8&t=3426)]
 Oh, I see what you're saying.
 Oh, I see.
 Oh, the A-range folding is a triangular cut.
 I understand.